 Okay, I’ll admit it.
 I love winter in Canada.
-I love pulling multiple sweaters over my head, wriggling into long johns and squashing my hair under a wool hat.
+I love pulling multiple sweaters over my head, wriggling into long johns and squashing my hair under a toque.
 I love skating on frozen lakes and skiing on groomed cross-country trails or knee deep in backcountry powder.
 I’m long past school age, but I still catch snowflakes on my tongue.
 So when a friend suggested I try heli-snowshoeing in Kananaskis Country, I laced up my trusty snow boots and headed out to add a new winter activity to my list.

 Easy Walking for Everyone